 With its 18km long stretch, the Kosi Lake system features many interconnected lakes which are a unique adventure when being explored by boat.
 The full-day boat trip through the lake's channels includes a walk through the Kosi Bay fish traps as well as a picnic lunch and a swim in the sea at Bhanga Nek.

-One of the most unusual activities is the turtle monitoring which is available every night between the 15 November to the 15 January.
+Kosi Forest Lodge has one of the most unusual activities is the turtle monitoring which is available every night between the 15 November to the 15 January.
 Visitors have the unique opportunity to witness the Giant Leatherback and the Loggerhead turtles laying their eggs in the sand.
-They return to the Maputuland coastline every year, having swum the incredible length of the entire African continent, and then come back to the beach where they hatched.
+They return to the Maputaland coastline every year, having swum the incredible length of the entire African continent, and then come back to the beach where they hatched.

 Hippos and crocodiles are home in this calm environment basking in the sunshine in and around the lakes and the reserve.
-The Kosi lake system in KwaZulu-Natal, South Africa, is recognised as one of the best-preserved estuary systems on South Africa’s Indian Ocean coastline.
+The lake system in KwaZulu-Natal, South Africa, is recognised as one of the best-preserved estuary systems on the coastline.
 This region has large lakes which include many inter-connecting channels which drain through a sandy lagoon into the Indian Ocean.